 Biotechnology is yet another area of industry and technology that relies heavily on stable, secure, and reliable Internet connectivity.
 In fact, biotechnology Internet, especially the Internet of Things (IoT), is experiencing a revolution in usage and data sharing.
 More than ever, companies and researchers are depending on the Internet for communication, operations, data-sharing, and information storage.

-Topics: IoT (Internet of Things), Business Internet, Biotechnology
+IoT (Internet of Things),

 There is no doubt that the future of healthcare is tied securely to the Internet of Things (IoT).
 While healthcare technology has always been on the rise, the global pandemic has accelerated digital medical device usage into the mainstream with patients and providers alike.
 The Medical IoT now influences all aspects of medical care – from diagnosis, measurement, and monitoring to surgery and patient care.